samhwang/vite-starter-template/README.md

 ## Deployment

-This template includes some config to deploy into [Netlify](https://netlify.com).
-To configure, link your Github account to Netlify and link your project into it, they will take care of the rest.
+This template is assumed to be hosting provider agnostic.
+Please read the [Vite documentation on how to deploy your app](https://vitejs.dev/guide/static-deploy).

 ## Learn More